yueb17/PEMN/README.md

 # Parameter-Efficient Masking Network
-## NeurIPS 2022, code will be released.
+## Our work Parameter-Efficient Masking Network (PEMN) has been accepted by NeurIPS 2022, code will be released.